 Complete the sequence below for 2 rounds.
 Use as little rest as possible and add more rounds if required:

 Once completed you can test movements such as your clearing tests to assess the impact of the session.

 If you’ve ever suffered tennis/golfers elbow you might be surprised when you found out it had a lot to do with your wrists.
 They’re an often over looked joint as we usually associate tennis or golfers elbow with our shoulders (which it can be).
 If you are an office worker that spends a large amount of time on the keyboard, you might want to give these a try:

 So there you have it, a complete deskbound athlete routine you can complete with minimal equipment such as your chair or desk.
 Focus on these for blocks of 10mins every couple of hours and you will see the difference when it comes to your training.
 Combine this with getting out of the office for regular walks or walking meetings and you will really start to break down the negative effects of sitting all day.

-Sign up for the Deskbound Athlete program to receive a free PDF to keep at your desk!
+Sign up for the Deskbound Athlete program to get access to daily workouts and mobility stretches you can do at your desk!